 To film the chase of the rooftops, two kilometers of special cables for safety and camera support were used.
 Cables were suspended on arms of four giant cranes.
 Each crane weighted two hundred tons.
 It was necessary to make first geological investigation.
 There were holes deep at about 10-20 meters made in the ground and filled with cement.
 It took three months to complete this.

-It was difficult to find exact filming location of that sequence, because it turned out that balconies seen in the movie were built just for the purpose of filming.
-I’ve found only one existing balcony (see photos below) above intersection of Via del Rialto and Vicolo del Vannello streets.
+Balconies seen in the movie were built just for the purpose of filming.
+Special scaffoldings were used to place them next to existing balcony above intersection of Via del Rialto and Vicolo del Vannello streets.
 It was the one seen in background behind 007 chasing Craig Mitchell.
 All other balconies from the movie were built on the left from that one.

 Bond climbed the gutter to continue the chase on rooftops.
-It was the gutter on the left at the arch above Via Pantaneto (see next photo).
-In the next photo you can see the window from which Bond jumped on the bus and the gutter he climbed.
+It was the gutter on the left at Arco di San Maurizio al Ponte at Via Pantaneto (see next photo).

 After the chase James Bond returned to MI6 safe house.
 When he turned left from Via Salicotto to Piazzetta Della Paglietta, the building visible in the last photo was seen in background.